AppDaemon/appdaemon/API.md

 ## RESTFul API Support

 AppDaemon supports a simple RESTFul API to enable arbitary HTTP connections to pass data to Apps and trigger actions.
 API Calls must use a content type of `application/json`, and the response will be JSON encoded.
-At this time, to use the API, you must have HADashboard conifgured as they use a common codebase.
+When using the AppDaemon API feature, it is necessary to minimally configure HADashboard to provide the HTTP access, you will need to provide the `dash_url` as well as the certificates if you wish to use SSL.
+It is possible to disable the actual dashboard functionality if required - see [DASHBOARD.md](DASHBOARD.md) for further details.
 To call into a specific App, construct a URL, use the regular HADashboard URL, and append `/api/appdaemon`, then add the name of the app (as configured in `appdaemon.yaml`) on the end, for example:

 ```
 http://192.168.1.20:5050/api/appdaemon/api